cjthedj97/chowdown/_recipes/Jiffy Blueberry Muffins.md

 - 1 package “JIFFY” Blueberry Muffin Mix
 - 1/4 cup water
 - 1 egg
-- Optional: fresh or frozen blueberries for extra berry flavor
+- (Optional) fresh or frozen blueberries for extra berry flavor

 directions:
 - Preheat your oven to 400°F and grease or line a muffin tin.